Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 - Two functions to merge and blend ERA5 and FLUX data
   - 03_01_merge_ERA5_FLUX: do interpolation of ERA5 data to ensure ERA5 and FLUX datasets share the same timestamp.
   - 03_02_blend_ERA5_FLUX: blend ERA5 and FLUX datasets according to blending rules.
-- Input variables of the two functions
+- Input and output variables of the two functions
   - input variables (character): filename_FLUX, filename_ERA5
   - input variables (vector of character): varname_FLUX, varname_ERA5
   - input variables (vector of character): blending_rules
-  - output variables: adding new columns to the FLUX file
+  - output variables: a dataframe with the original ERA5 and FLUX data and gap-filled data for each varname
 - Requirement of these input variables
   - varname_FLUX and varname_ERA5 should have the same length.
 These names of the same row should be matched.
   - blending_rules should have the same length with varname_FLUX and varname_ERA5. users should give rules for each variable.